jiangfcn/MT_seafloor_SitesDesign/README.md

 # Notes:
  * GMT (the Generic Mapping Tools) and Google Earth should be installed before using this package for MT site design.
- * A DEM file that GMT functions can read is needed.
+ * A DEM file that is readable by GMT is needed.

 # Guidelines/Workflow
  1. Copy all the scripts into a folder and add it to your MATLAB PATH.